ash234king/Amazon_Recommendation_system/README.md

  -Product details: ASIN, Brand, Title.
  -The Euclidean similarity score with the query image.
  -The results are visualized with heatmaps showing word frequencies and an image of the recommended product.

+ ## Dataset
+The project utilizes the `tops_fashion.json` dataset.
+Due to GitHub's file size limitations, this dataset cannot be directly uploaded to this repository.